mariaarnesson/restaurant_booking_system/README.md

 # Deployment:

+Detailed instructions for configuring and deploying the application are described below.
+For summary information see: [CI Cheat Sheet](https://codeinstitute.s3.amazonaws.com/fst/Django%20Blog%20Cheat%20Sheet%20v1.pdf).

 [Code Institute Full Template](https://github.com/Code-Institute-Org/gitpod-full-template) was used to create my Django application.

     This is fellows steps, which was made: